Chapter 5: The Unity3D Physics Engine — Rigidbody, Colliders and Joints

 Primitive Colliders

 • BoxCollider: axis-aligned box.
-Ideal for crates, walls, floors, rectangular shapes.
+Ideal for crates, walls, floors.

 • SphereCollider: perfect sphere.
-Cheapest possible collider — ideal for balls, characters (with a capsule parent), explosions, trigger zones.
+Cheapest possible collider ideal for balls and trigger zones.

 • CapsuleCollider: cylinder with hemispherical ends.
-Standard for humanoid characters — slides over steps and doesn't catch on corners.
+Standard for humanoid characters.

 Collider as Trigger Zone